 - Being available at normal or agreed-upon work hours.

 a.
-Notifying the Operations Manager Payroll Services to ensure that payroll taxes are appropriately withheld.
+Notifying Payroll Services to ensure that payroll taxes are appropriately withheld.

 b.
 Notifying the Human Resources' Leave Manager to ensure appropriate workers’ compensation coverage is activated.

 c.
-Notifying the Director of Internal Audit and Tax Compliance to ensure appropriate payroll tax returns are being filed in the appropriate jurisdiction(s).
+Notifying Internal Audit and Tax Compliance to ensure appropriate payroll tax returns are being filed in the appropriate jurisdiction(s).

-- Determining whether telecommuting arrangements are appropriate for employees and the department, subject to the approval of the supervising Vice President or Dean.
+- Determining whether telecommuting or remote work arrangements are appropriate for employees and the department, subject to the approval of the supervising Vice President or Dean.

-- Determining whether telecommuting arrangements are formal or informal.
+- Determining whether telecommuting or remote work arrangements are formal or informal.

-- Requiring employees who request a formal telecommuting arrangement to sign the Telecommuting Agreement and sending a copy of the signed agreement to Human Resources at firstname.lastname@example.org.
+- Requiring employees who request a formal telecommuting or remote work arrangement to sign the Telecommuting Agreement and sending a copy of the signed agreement to Human Resources and ITS.
 HARD COPIES ARE NOT ACCEPTED.

 - Setting clear expectations and regular meetings with employees to ensure their availability, schedules, communication protocols and methods, engagement, etc.

-- Regularly evaluating telecommuters’ work performances to determine if the arrangement is still feasible.
+- Regularly evaluating telecommuters’ or remote workers' work performances to determine if the arrangement is still feasible.

-- Approve or deny any formal telecommuting agreement for their area of supervision.
+- Approve or deny any formal telecommuting or remote work agreement for their area of supervision.